 I can see how well they comprehend what is saying by seeing what the actors do.
 During the scene, I can also do some circling (asking questions) or provide additional input by interjecting into the scene.

 There is some added mystery to this as well as some of the information is redacted.
-Students don’t necessary know all the scenes make up 1 story and since it is not in order, it does not flow like an actual story.
+Students don’t necessarily know all the scenes make up 1 story and since it is not in order, it does not flow like an actual story.
 The purpose is to practice the vocabulary and provide input.

 Part Two: Piecing it together